Harrix/harrix-pylib/docs/funcs_py.md

 def extract_functions_and_classes(filename: Path | str) -> str
 ```

-Extract all classes and functions from a Python file and formats them into a markdown list.
+Extract all classes and functions from a Python file and formats them into a Markdown list.

 Args: